-We invite you to join us at one of the upcoming listening sessions to discuss the challenges with the current system and what you’d like to see for the future.
+Listening sessions were held on Feb.
+10, Feb.
+15, Feb.
+28 and July 20 to discuss the challenges with the current system and what participants would like to see for the future.

 Any changes to the logo lockup system will also require refreshing all letterhead, business cards and envelopes to adhere to the new style.
 We are currently reviewing feedback we have received over the past few years and evaluating the usage based on digital downloads and print orders.
 It’s our goal to have a revised style for this suite of materials introduced by the fall semester, at which point all stationery products ordered would reflect the refreshed style and format.
 However, existing materials may be used internally until they are depleted, or they can be recycled.
 We anticipate that as of July 1, 2023, stationery using the old design should no longer be used externally.

-We invite you to join us at one of the upcoming listening sessions to discuss the challenges with the current suite and what you’d like to see for the future.
+Listening sessions were held March 8, March 9 and June 29 to discuss the challenges with the current suite and what participants would like to see for the future.

 Our current suite of templates, from PowerPoint to postcards, were built to help any S&T college, department, office, institute or center save time and stay on brand.
 As we refresh the visual elements of the brand, we anticipate building new templates that will help you save time and stay on brand.

-We invite you to join us at one of the upcoming listening sessions to discuss the challenges with the current templates, what’s missing from those materials and what you’d like to see for the future.
+Listening sessions were held on April 5, April 6, June 29 and July 20 to discuss the challenges with the current templates, what’s missing from those materials, and what participants would like to see for the future.